Igor Rostislavovich Shafarevich: in Memoriam

-The Global Torelli Theorem for K3 surfaces together with the Surjectivity Theorem for for K3 surfaces, proven by his former students Victor Kulikov allows one to construct a coarse moduli space for polarized algebraic K3 surfaces as an arithmetic quotient of a Hermitian symmetric domain of orthogonal type.
-A subsequent work of his former student Andrey Todorov extended the Surjectivity Theorem to the case of K\"ahler K3 surfaces.
+The Global Torelli Theorem for K3 surfaces, together with the surjectivity of the period map for complex algebraic K3 surfaces, as proved by his former student Andrei Todorov, allow one to construct a coarse moduli space for algebraic K3 surfaces as an arithmetic quotient of a Hermitian symmetric domain of orthogonal type.
 Apparently, Shafarevich was interested in the theory of arithmetic groups and automorphic functions for a long time.
-In 1954 he wrote a preface and edited the Russian translation of Siegel's book \cite{Siegel}.
-In his paper with Piatetski-Shapiro \cite{ShafPyatetsky2} he studies a pro-algebraic variety with the field of rational functions equal to the limit of the fields of automorphic functions of subgroups of finite index of a discrete arithmetic group of automorphisms of a bounded symmetric domain.
-The second volume of his `Basic Algebraic Geometry' ends with a discussion of a problem of uniformization of algebraic varieties and makes his famous Shafarevich Conjecture that states that the universal cover of a complex projective variety $X$ is holomorphically convex, or, equivalently, the universal cover of $X$ admits a proper map to a Stein manifold with connected fibers.
-Another reformulation, due to Janos Koll\'ar, is that there is a proper map $\sh_X:X\to \Sh(X)$ onto a normal variety $\Sh(X)$ with connected fibers that contracts all closed subvarieties $Y$ of $X$ such that the natural homomorphism of the fundamental group $\pi_1(Y')$ of a resolution of singularities of $Y$ to the fundamental group $\pi_1(X)$ has finite image.
+In 1954, he wrote a preface and edited the Russian translation of Siegel's book \cite{Siegel}.
+In his paper with Pyatetski-Shapiro \cite{ShafPyatetsky2}, he studies a pro-algebraic variety with the field of rational functions equal to the limit of the fields of automorphic functions of subgroups of finite index of a discrete arithmetic group of automorphisms of a bounded symmetric domain.
+The second volume of his `Basic Algebraic Geometry' ends with a discussion of a problem of uniformization of algebraic varieties and makes his famous Shafarevich Conjecture that suggests that the universal cover of a complex projective variety $X$ must be holomorphically convex.
+In other words, Shafarevich conjectured that the universal cover admits a proper map to a Stein manifold with connected fibers.
+In another reformulation, due to Janos Koll\'ar, there must be a proper map $\sh_X:X\to \Sh(X)$ onto a normal variety $\Sh(X)$ with connected fibers that contracts all closed subvarieties $Y$ of $X$ such that the natural homomorphism of the fundamental group $\pi_1(Y')$ of a a resolution of singularities of $Y$ to the fundamental group $\pi_1(X)$ has finite image.
 Koll\'ar named a map with this property the Shafarevich map.
-His monograph \cite{Kollar} contains an extensive study of the Shafarevich Conjecture and culminates with a proof of an existence of a birational map $\sh_X'$ with the similar properties.
-The Shafarevich conjecture is closely related to the group-theoretical properties of $\pi_1(X)$, for example, with the existence of a faithful representation of this group in a simple compact Lie group whose image is dense.
+Koll\'ar's monograph \cite{Kollar} contains an extensive study of the Shafarevich Conjecture and culminates with a proof of the existence of a birational map $\sh_X'$ with similar properties.
+The Shafarevich conjecture is closely related to the group-theoretical properties of the fundamental group $\pi_1(X)$, for example, the existence of its faithful representation in a simple compact Lie group with dense image.